 - Training in wildfire suppression

-- Experience in wildfire suppression
+- Experience and/or training in wildfire suppression

 - Knowledge of wildfire behaviour and fire weather